ticketevolution/ticketevolution-php/README.txt

 ---------------
 Ticket Evolution Framework for PHP.

+July 5, 2011
+Bug fixes.
+In the configuration data-loader the venueId column was being populated with the configurationId.
+ResultSet was returning all results as Ticketevolution_Searchresults objects instead of teh ones specififc to their type of result.

 May 22, 2011
 Added ability to store seating chart urls in the tevoConfigurations table.
 In order to do so you will need to run the update_Tevo_tables.mysql script in